 Cobble Creek: Pyrite Cubes on Matrix from Spain

 Navajún, La Rioja, Spain.
-The main feature of this piece has a beautiful large cube protruding from the right side with 3 additional cubes attempting to make their presence known.
-On the backside of the piece you can see an additional small cube poking its head through.
 Most of the times when these pieces are extracted, the actual pyrite cubes will break free from the host during this process, and therefore this piece has been stabilized.
 During the stabilization process, the cubes will be mounted back onto the host to be enjoyed in your collection for a lifetime.
 Nice display piece for any collection.

 Country of Origin: Ampliación Mine Victoria,